 President: Hugh Kitchen has lived in the Yukon for over 40 years.
 35 years in aviation, 3 of that with Air North, then 32 with Alkan Air 25 as a partner in the business.
 Currently he works part time with Alkan Air as a pilot, is the president for the Chamber of Mines and enjoys sharing history through his volunteerism at the YTM.

-Board Member: Jennifer Hall has lived on three continents and in numerous cities, Jennifer is very familiar with the joys and realities of transporting people and worldly possessions to new places.
+Secretary: Jennifer Hall has lived on three continents and in numerous cities, as a result she knows about the joys and realities of transporting people and worldly possessions to new places.
 She believes that museums offer visitors rich learning opportunities and has been a museum advocate for several decades.
 For her graduate work, she saw evidence of all kinds of meaningful moments when children and adults learn together in museum settings.
 Jennifer doesn’t know much about engines or mechanics.
 She supports the YTM because transportation is the touchstone for so many stories about resilience, determination and love.

 Board Member: Andrea Badger holds a diploma of Northern Studies from Yukon College and a degree in Civil Engineering – Environmental Option from the University of Alberta.
 She has been living in the Yukon off and on, mostly on, since 2004 and could not imagine a better home.
 As a Yukon Transportation Museum Board Member for the last 2 years, she makes sure to bring all her out of town visitors to the museum.
 She loves trucks and heavy equipment and is always keen to peek over the fence to watch a construction site.
 Andrea is also an athlete and coach with the Yukon Roller Girls roller derby team.
 When not watching construction sites or rolling in a derby, Andrea enjoys fresh air activities like hiking, biking, canoeing and skiing.